Qiskit/qiskit/docs/how_to/visualize_a_quantum_circuit.rst

 Using the :meth:`~.QuantumCircuit.draw` method
 ----------------------------------------------

 You can also use the :meth:`.QuantumCircuit.draw` method to visualize it.
-The default output style is 'text', which will output a ASCII art version, the same as using the ``print()`` function.
+The default output style is 'text', which will output an ASCII art version, the same as using the ``print()`` function.

 .. code-block:: python